dedupeio/dedupe/README.md

 For more information and for instructions on how to enable this, [refer to the wiki](http://dedupe.readthedocs.org/en/latest/OSX-Install-Notes.html).

-## Documentation

-The source files for the documentation for the dedupe library are in the docs directory.
-The compiled documentation [lives on ReadTheDocs](http://dedupe.readthedocs.org/).
-Every time a change to the documentation is committed to github, the documentation is rebuilt on ReadTheDocs.

 ## Testing

 [<img src="https://travis-ci.org/datamade/dedupe.png" />](https://travis-ci.org/datamade/dedupe)[![Coverage Status](https://coveralls.io/repos/datamade/dedupe/badge.png?branch=master)](https://coveralls.io/r/datamade/dedupe?branch=master)